Top 10 Dog Breeds

 1. Labrador Retriever

-For the 22nd consecutive year, this loveable breed continues to be the most popular breed in the U.S., according to AKC registration statistics.
+For the 25th consecutive year, this lovable breed continues to be the most popular breed in the U.S., according to AKC registration statistics.
 The family-friendly Labrador retriever has won over the hearts of families across the country—millions of households count a Lab among their family members, and it’s easy to see why.
 Labs display a well-mannered temperament and are eager to please their owners.

 The Labrador retriever originated in Newfoundland, where it aided fisherman with their catch.
 After being crossed with setters, spaniels and other retrievers, the Lab sharpened its skills as a true retriever.
 But what makes Labs even more popular is their kind, outgoing nature.